THE YEARLY READER

 With two thrilling extra-inning contests in the World Series, the Astros continued their postseason tradition of taking games past the ninth inning.
 As shown below, only the Mets had a higher percentage of postseason games (through 2017) that went overtime—and barely.

-The Astros failed to clinch in Game Six with a 3-1 loss; they didn’t fail in Game Seven.
+Back at Los Angeles, the Astros failed to clinch in Game Six with a 3-1 loss; they didn’t fail in Game Seven.
 Houston piled up five early runs as they jumped all over Dodgers starter Yu Darvish—a mid-season acquisition having a miserable World Series after being counted on to provide rotation strength.
 The early 5-0 lead in this offensively live series didn’t seem safe to some, but the Astros held down the fort without having to score again, as five Houston pitchers (capped by Charlie Morton’s four innings of relief) combined to allow a mere run on six hits for the night to take the game, series and championship, the Astros’ first after 56 years of trying.

 Forward to 2018: Wrenching With Tradition The advent of the ‘opener’ threatens to accelerate the devolution of the starting pitcher as Baseball ponders rule changes in response.